anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 ### 3.1.
 Create a policy for Yellow Taxi data

 In the sample below, the author is granting "yellow-taxi-marketing-mgr" access to yellow taxi data.
 Edit it to reflect your user.<br>
-Run the command in the BigQuery UI-
+Run the command below, after updating with your user, in the BigQuery UI-
 ```
 CREATE OR REPLACE ROW ACCESS POLICY yellow_taxi_filter
 ON gaia_product_ds.nyc_taxi_trips_hudi_biglake